fluentassertions/fluentassertions/docs/_pages/collections.md

 collection.Should().EndWith(8);
 collection.Should().EndWith(new[] { 5, 8 });

-collection.Should().BeSubsetOf(new[] { 1, 2, 3, 4, 5, 6, 7, 8, 9, });
+// Should be contained or equivalent to the superset.
+In mathematical notation, A ⊆ B. collection.Should().BeSubsetOf(new[] { 1, 2, 3, 4, 5, 6, 7, 8, 9, });

+// Should be contained but not equivalent to the superset.
+In mathematical notation, A ⊂ B. collection.Should().BeProperSubsetOf(new[] { 1, 2, 5, 6, 7, 8 });

+// Should contain or be equivalent to the subset.
+In mathematical notation, A ⊇ B. collection.Should().BeSupersetOf(new[] { 1, 2, 5, 8 });

+// Should contain but not be equivalent to the subset.
+In mathematical notation, A ⊃ B. collection.Should().BeProperSupersetOf(new[] { 1, 5, 2 });

 collection.Should().ContainSingle();
 collection.Should().ContainSingle(x => x > 3);